mritesh776/income_inequality_prediction/README.md

 ---
 ## Description
-The Problem of income being distributed in an **uneven** manner among a population is a growing problem in developing nations across the world.
+The problem of income being distributed in an **uneven** manner among a population is a growing problem in developing nations across the world.

 With the rapid rise of **AI** and **worker automation**, this problem could continue to grow if steps are not taken to address the issue.